Equitable transition

 Climate justice intersects with other major systems of inequality and injustice in our world, including global racism.
 Access to environmental resources, environmental health outcomes, and experiences of environmental change are all affected by one’s identity.

-Environmental racism takes place within pathways to global net zero when indigenous peoples and people in the Global South are forced from their communities in the name of a crisis for which they are largely not responsible.
+Environmental racism takes place within pathways to global net zero when indigenous peoples and people in the Global South are forced from their communities in the name of a crisis for which they are historically not responsible.

 Unequal effects